ComatoseCat/UUCS/ELK_Stack_Project1/README.md

 These Beats allow us to collect the following information from each machine:

-- ***- Filebeat -*** Collects systemwide file changes by monitoring log events and forwarding that information to ElasticSearch and LogStash for indexing and centralizing the log data.
+- ***Filebeat -*** Collects systemwide file changes by monitoring log events and forwarding that information to ElasticSearch and LogStash for indexing and centralizing the log data.
-- ***- Metricbeat -*** Collects system metrics from services and applications that are running on the server and outputs them into *ElasticSearch* and *LogStash* for easier for monitoring system performance.
+- ***Metricbeat -*** Collects system metrics from services and applications that are running on the server and outputs them into *ElasticSearch* and *LogStash* for easier for monitoring system performance.

 ### Using the Playbooks
 In order to use the playbook, you will need to have an *Ansible control node* already configured.
 Assuming you have such a control node provisioned: